Constant folding: Constant folding

 Most compilers would not actually generate two multiply instructions and a store for this statement.
 Instead, they identify constructs such as these and substitute the computed values at compile time (in this case, 2,048,000).

 Constant folding can make use of arithmetic identities.
-If x is numeric, the value of 0 * x is zero even if the compiler does not know the value of x (note that this is not valid for IEEE floats since x could be Infinity or NaN.
-Still, some environments that favor performance such as GLSL shaders allow this for constants, which can occasionally cause bugs).
+If x is numeric, the value of 0 * x is zero even if the compiler does not know the value of x.
+(Note that this is not valid for IEEE floats, since x could be Infinity or NaN.)

 Constant folding may apply to more than just numbers.
 Concatenation of string literals and constant strings can be constant folded.
 Code such as "abc" + "def" may be replaced with "abcdef".

 Constant folding and cross compilation

 In implementing a cross compiler, care must be taken to ensure that the behaviour of the arithmetic operations on the host architecture matches that on the target architecture, as otherwise enabling constant folding will change the behaviour of the program.
 This is of particular importance in the case of floating point operations, whose precise implementation may vary widely.